Teen Job Requirements

 On some occasions, a behind-the scenes job may allow for use of ONE earbud while the teen is on duty.
 This amenity must be granted explicitly by adult supervisory staff, and may be canceled at any moment as the demands of the day shift.

 The AAHP is a multi-ethnic family center serving children, teens, and adults from many different cultures that place a premium on decorum.
 Decorum and respect is the rule here.
+Please note that the AAHP Dress Code Policy has as much to do with safety and health as it has to do with decorum.
+A statement to this effect can also be found in the Health and Safety Protocol.
 The following dress code is in place at all times.
 No exceptions.

 - warning No spaghetti strap blouses